lightwastak3n/coding-problems/AoC/Advent_of_Code_2022.md

 # Advent of Code 2022
 List of problems: https://adventofcode.com/2022/

 You can get the problem input data directly into your Python code with [get_data.py](problems/get_data.py).
-Create a `config.json` file in AoC folder and add cookie session to it or just configure it for yourself.
+Create a `config.json` file in problems folder and add cookie session to it or just configure it for yourself.
 ```json
 {
 	"cookie": "92d5eea06bd8a2c14a......."
 }
 ```
 This will also save the input data as a txt file for future reference.
+Python files are run from the problems folder.

 I try to write the first solution as fast as I can, so whatever first comes to mind.
 After I get the stars I might try to write shorter code for the second solution.